NicoleTiokhin/Java/Pokemongame.md

 ```
 ### Modified Game class

-modified runSimulation method :  ask the player if they want weather influence and, if yes, randomly generate the weather condition
+modified runSimulation method :  ask the player if they want weather influence and, if yes, randomly generate the weather condition and tell user what was generated

 ```java
  Weather weather = null;